bjherger/public-talks/blog/layers/outline.md

 # Part 0: Intro

+## Why

+Deep Learning is a powerful toolset, but it also involves a steep learning curve.
+For those new to Machine Learning, there are many levers to learn and different approaches to

+it is a radical paradigm shift

 ## What is a layer?

+### What properties do all layers have?

+### What changes between layer types

 - Difference between DL book and Keras Layers
- - What properties do all layers have?
- - What changes between layer types

 ## 1D vs 2D